 Practical cost reduction methods

-- Use insulated thermal covers24
+- Use insulated thermal covers

 - Avoid extreme temperature settings